nicholas-long/kb/hacking/to-try-lists/active-directory-domain.md

     - 2021 - nopac attack `sam the admin` on github, then psexec
     - 2020 - zerologon
   - ticket attacks
+    - silver ticket to domain admin CVE-2014-6324
   - cached GPP KB2928120 (see MS14-025), some Group Policy Prefs configured with account in XML
+- have local admin and office installed on machines -> DCOM lateral movement - excel remote macro
 - endgame dump hashes
   - impacket secretsdump
   - mimikatz on machine or kiwi module in msf